armelsoubeiga/armelsoubeiga.github.io/_pages/about.md

 **Research interests:**

-- Unsupervised Learning for Uncertain data
+- Unsupervised Learning for Fuzzy and Uncertain data
-- Unsupervised Learning for longitudinal data and trajectories analysis
+- Unsupervised Learning for longitudinal and time series data for trajectories analysis
-- AI and DevOps application in Health
+- Machine Learning and applications in Health
 - Big data analysis
 - Web scraping/scrawling and NLP
 - MLOps application in Health